diogoalmeidad/data-repository/05_git.md

 - 'git remote -v': Lists the remote repository connections in the local repository with shortnames and URLs;
 - 'git push <shortname> <branch_name>': Uploads content from <branch_name> to <shortname> remote repository (git push origin main);
 - 'git branch --all': Lists all local and remote-tracking branches;
-- 'git clone <URL> <directory_name>': Clone a remote repository (directory_name gives the name, or else it will keep the same name as in local)
+- 'git clone <URL> <directory_name>': Clone a remote repository (directory_name gives the name, or else it will keep the same name as in local - git clone https://github.com/diogoalmeidad/rainbow-remote.git friend-rainbow);
+- 'git push <shortname> -d <branch_name>': delete a remote branch and the associated remote-tracking branch
+- 'git branch -d <branch_name>': delete locally the branch